 For example, they can manage the distribution and delivery of inventory and materials in real time.
 A construction manager in charge of two different job sites can allocate additional materials to Jobsite A in real time and receive an electronic proof of delivery, all while monitoring the progress on Jobsite B.

 The distribution and monitoring functionality in cloud-based project management software allows managers to see projects through to completion and even review work when it is finished, while real-time job-status tracking and data collection help reduce delays and provide greater awareness of project goals.

 4. Implement Cost-Effective Mobile Options

 The process of incorporating a mobile application model is efficient, partly thanks to the high adoption rate of smartphones and cloud technology.
-Relevant apps can then be installed and accessed across all types of smartphones and tablets, including Apple, Samsung and LG.
-Mobile applications, are also provided as software-as-a-service, which allows for a cost-effective monthly fee.
+Relevant apps can then be installed and accessed across all types of smartphones and tablets, including Apple, Samsung, and LG.
+Mobile applications are also provided as software-as-a-service, which allows for a cost-effective monthly fee.

 Construction has many moving parts, and mobile delivery applications help place management information into one operational view.
-The rise of smartphone use and availability of comprehensive end-to-end mobile applications for the industrial space have opened up new possibilities for the industry.
+The rise of smartphone use and the availability of comprehensive end-to-end mobile applications for the industrial space have opened up new possibilities for the industry.
 For managers, using mobile delivery apps makes their lives easier from the beginning of a project to job completion.